nicsig/config/.vim/after/plugin/README/README.md

          • you either source both
          • or none (`--noplugin` or `-u NONE`)

-If you don't like this, you could:

-        1. rename this directory into `my_plugins` (outside the rtp)
+If you don't like this, you can temporarily rename this directory into `my_plugins` (outside the rtp).

-        2. install an autocmd in `vimrc` to manually source the files

-                augroup default_plugins_customization
-                    au!
-                    au VimEnter * call s:source_plugin_custom()
-                augroup END

-                fu! s:source_plugin_custom() abort
-                    let files = glob($HOME.'/.vim/after/my_plugins/*.vim', 0, 1)
-                    for file in files
-                        exe 'source '.file
-                    endfor
-                endfu

-This way, they would only be sourced from the vimrc.
-Not when you start Vim with a minimum of customizations.

 ## Should I put a guard in those files?